Framework

 How Trust Works in Atlas

-Trust in Atlas has three parts: allocation (you say who you trust), witnessing (the network confirms it), and governance cycles (trust refreshes, never stagnates).
+Trust in Atlas has three parts: allocation (you say who you trust), witnessing (the network confirms it), and rolling recognition (each allocation matures on its own timer — trust never freezes, but also never lands all at once).

 You Allocate Trust on People